Breda Ba.88 Lince: Technical description

 The Ba.88 was an all-metal, twin-engine, two-crew monoplane, with a high-mounted wing.
 It employed a "concentric" fuselage design, with a framework of steel tubes and a metallic skin covering which was both streamlined (having a very small fuselage cross-section) and strong.
 However, this internal load-bearing structure was very complex and of outdated design, as monocoque designs were starting to be developed elsewhere.
 The internal struts resulted in excessive weight compounded by manufacturing delays.
 The narrow confines of the fuselage would require the Ba.88 to carry bombs in a semi-external structure - to the detriment of the aircraft's aerodynamics.
 The all-metal wings had two longerons, and housed the engine nacelles, undercarriage main elements, and the majority of the 12 self-sealing fuel tanks (the only protection in the aircraft), providing 1,586 L (419 US gal) total capacity.
 All three undercarriage units were retractable, which was unusual for the time.

 The aircraft was powered by two Piaggio P.XI air-cooled radial engines.
 They were of the same type as used in other projects such as the Re.2000, and drove two three-blade, constant-speed 3.2 m (10.4 ft) diameter Breda propellers.
 The engine nacelles also carried the two main undercarriage units.
 The aircraft had a twin tail to provide the dorsal 7.7 mm (0.303 in) Breda-SAFAT machine gun with a better field of fire.

 The aircraft had three nose-mounted 12.7 mm (0.5 in) Breda-SAFAT machine guns with 400, 450 and 400 rounds of ammunition respectively.
-A 7.7 mm (0.303 in) Breda machine gun (with 250-500 rounds) with a high arc of fire, was fitted in the rear cockpit and controlled by a complex motorised electrical system.
+A 7.7 mm (0.303 in) Breda machine gun (500 rounds) with a high arc of fire, was fitted in the rear cockpit and controlled by a complex motorised electrical system.
 A modern "San Giorgio" reflector gunsight was fitted, and there was also provision to mount a 20 mm cannon instead of the central machine gun in the nose.
-The payload was three bombs of 50 kg, 100 and 250 kg, or a Nardi dispenser for 119 2 kg bomblets.
+The payload was three bombs of 50 kg or three of 100 kg or two of 250 kg, or a Nardi dispenser for 119 2 kg bomblets.
 Together these weapons gave the Ba.88 impressive armament for its time.

 The forward pilot's cockpit was fully instrumented, with an airspeed indicator capable of reading to 560 km/h, gyroscope and an altimeter (useful to 8,000 m.